 One of Prairie College’s beloved professors, Dr. Carmen Imes, has been very busy this winter with the release of her newest book – Bearing God’s Name: Why Sinai Still Matters.

-She recently completed a podcast tour discussing the book (and more) with some of Christianity’s leading thinkers.
+She is in the midst of an extensive podcast tour discussing the book (and more) with some of Christianity’s leading thinkers.
 Read on for a full list.

 We hope you will enjoy hearing more about Carmen’s disruptive take on the Old Testament.